StackStorm/st2docs/docs/source/install/puppet.rst

 Configuring ChatOps
 -------------------

-``stackstorm-st2`` can be used to managed the ChatOps configuration of your StackStorm installation.
-We provide support for configuring all Hubot settings, installing custom ChatOps adapters, and finally configuring any and all adapter settings.
+``stackstorm-st2`` can manage the ChatOps configuration of your |st2|
+installation.
+We provide support for configuring all Hubot settings, installing custom ChatOps adapters, and configuring all adapter settings.

 Configuration via Manifest: